Ashwanikumar0852/Ashwanikumar0852/newfile.md

   how networks operate, and helps isolate and troubleshoot networking problems.

  -OSI was introduced in 1983 by representatives of the major computer and telecom companies, and was adopted by ISO as an international standard in 1984.

+   # OSI Model has 7 layers

+   #  1 Physical Layer

+   The physical layer is responsible for the physical cable or wireless connection between network nodes.
+It defines the connector, the electrical cable or wireless technology connecting the devices, and is responsible for transmission of the raw data, which is simply a series of 0s and 1s, while taking care of bit rate control.